dbgb/d2-tools/maps.md

 >
 > Guidance on how to read map tiles can be found [here](#preface).

-### Act Overview Colours
+### Map Blocks

-The colour code used to describe the map blocks in each act overview graphic is shown below:
+The colour code used to add extra information to the map blocks in each of the act overview graphics is as follows:

 ![Act Overviews Key](/assets/img/d2_maps-00-key.png)